You build lanterns!!

 I wanted a more substantial handle than the plans called for and found some rope that I had previously used on another project.
 I screwed eye hooks into the sides and thread the rope through, knotting it below in order to keep the rope away from the flame.
 A little stain and these lanterns were complete.

-These cute little lanterns will light my porch this fall, and gave me the added bonus of cleaning up my workshop!
+These cute little lanterns light my porch and give me the added bonus of cleaning up my workshop!